Home

 Restaurant Business

-• Raw Materials: Costs for purchasing ingredients such as meat, vegetables, fruit, milk, flour, and other food ingredients.
+• Raw Materials: The cost of purchasing ingredients such as meat, vegetables, fruit, milk, flour, and other food ingredients.

-• Labor: Salaries and benefits of employees directly related to production or customer service, such as chefs, servers, and kitchen staff.
+• Labor: Salaries and benefits of employees directly related to production or customer service, such as chefs, waiters, and kitchen staff.

 • Energy Costs: Electricity, gas, or other fuels used in the cooking process and running kitchen equipment.

-• Kitchen Equipment and Service: Maintenance and repair of kitchen equipment, as well as costs for providing table equipment, plates, glasses and other tableware.
+• Kitchen Equipment and Service: Maintenance and repair of kitchen equipment, as well as costs to provide tableware, plates, glasses, and other cutlery.

-• Packaging and Wrapping Materials: Costs for food packaging, takeaway boxes, and other packaging materials used to serve or package food products.
+• Packaging and Packaging Materials: Costs for food packaging, takeaway boxes, and other packaging materials used to serve or package food products.

-• Cleaning and Maintenance Fees: Cleaning and maintenance of restaurant areas, including cleaning products, detergents, and cleaning service fees.
+• Cleaning and Maintenance Costs: Cleaning and maintaining the restaurant area, including cleaning products, detergents, and janitorial service costs.

-• Delivery and Logistics Costs: Costs of delivering raw materials or finished food to restaurants or from restaurants to customers (if providing delivery services).
+• Shipping and Logistics Costs: Costs of delivering raw materials or finished food to the restaurant or from the restaurant to customers (if providing delivery services).

 Manufacturing Plant

-• Raw Materials: Costs of obtaining raw materials used in the production process, such as metal, plastic, fabric, or other materials.
+• Raw Materials: Costs of obtaining raw materials used in the production process, such as metals, plastics, fabrics, or other materials.

-• Production Labor: Salaries and benefits for workers directly involved in the production process, such as machine operators, assembly workers, and production workers.
+• Production Labor: Wages and benefits for workers directly involved in the production process, such as machine operators, assembly workers, and production workers.

-• Electricity and Energy: Costs to operate manufacturing machines and equipment, including use of electricity, gas, or other fuels.
+• Power and Energy: Costs to operate manufacturing machinery and equipment, including the use of electricity, gas, or other fuels.

-• Machinery and Equipment Maintenance: Costs to maintain and repair machinery, equipment and production tools to ensure efficient operations.
-This includes lubricants, cleaning agents, and other chemicals.
+• Machinery and Equipment Maintenance: Costs to maintain and repair machinery, equipment, and production tools to ensure efficient operation.
+Also includes lubricants, cleaning materials, and other chemicals.

 • Shipping Costs: Costs to ship products from the factory to the warehouse or customer.
 This includes transportation costs, shipping insurance, and additional packaging.

-• Quality and Testing Costs: Costs to test and ensure product quality, including inspection, testing, and quality maintenance.
+• Quality and Trial Costs: Costs to test and ensure product quality, including inspection, testing, and quality maintenance.

-• Merchandise Inventory: The cost of purchasing merchandise to sell to customers.
+• Merchandise Inventory: Costs to purchase merchandise to be sold to customers.
 These costs fluctuate with changes in sales volume.

-• Sales Force Costs: Salaries, commissions, and benefits for sales employees directly involved in the sales process.
+• Sales Force Costs: Salaries, commissions, and benefits for sales employees who are directly involved in the sales process.

-• Promotion and Advertising Costs: Costs for promotional campaigns, advertising, and sales promotions that may change depending on the need to increase sales.
+• Promotion and Advertising Costs: Costs for promotional campaigns, advertising, and sales promotions that can change depending on the need to increase sales.

-• Packaging Costs: Costs for product packaging, price labels, and other marking materials needed to attract customers.
+• Packaging Costs: Costs for product packaging, price tags, and other marking materials needed to attract customers.

-• Carton and Shopping Bag Fees: Costs for providing cartons or shopping bags to customers as part of the shopping experience.
+• Carton and Shopping Bag Cost: The cost of providing cartons or shopping bags to customers as part of the shopping experience.

-• Shipping and Delivery Fees: The cost of shipping the item to the customer or the delivery fee, if the retail store provides delivery services.
+• Shipping and Delivery Cost: The cost of shipping goods to customers or delivery costs, if the retail store provides shipping services.

-That's the information you need to know about what variable costs are, types and examples in various businesses.
-It is important to understand that variable cost calculations can provide valuable insight for management in managing operations more efficiently.
+That's the information you need to know about what variable costs are, their types, and examples in various businesses.
+It is important to understand that calculating variable costs can provide valuable insights for management in managing more efficient operations.

-Variable costs are just one component that must be understood in setting prices in your business.
-If you want to learn about the right pricing strategy, take the short program Marketing Pricing Strategy from prasmul-eli.
+Variable costs are just one component that must be understood in pricing your business.
+If you want to learn more about the right pricing strategy, join the Marketing Pricing Strategy short program from Prasmul-Eli.

-In this two-day program, the scope of learning includes:
+In the two-day program, the learning scope includes:

 • Cost of Product